Robotics-DAI-FMFI-UK/cu-lIllI/src/arduino/test-gy87/README.md

-This example prints the raw-pitch-yaw angles computed inside of the gy-87 (based on MPU6050) IMU device from the 6-degrees of freedom accelerometer/gyroscope.
+This example prints the roll-pitch-yaw angles computed inside of the gy-87 (based on MPU6050) IMU device from the 6-degrees of freedom accelerometer/gyroscope.